jantznick/blog/about/index.md

   order: 3
 ---

 I am a person that writes stuff.
+It's all personal.
+Sometimes it's to show something that could help my professional career.
+Sometimes it's to show something to family and friends.
+Sometimes it's a place for me to put things I want to have easy access to later.